Chapter 6 – Termination of Status and Notice to Appear Considerations

 Changed country conditions in the refugee’s country of nationality do not justify termination of refugee status.
-The sole basis for an officer to terminate the status of a foreign national admitted to the United States as a refugee is if the officer determinates that the foreign national was not a refugee within the meaning of the INA at the time of his or her admission to the United States.
+The sole basis for an officer to terminate the status of a foreign national admitted to the United States as a refugee is if the officer determinates that the foreign national was not a refugee within the meaning of the Immigration and Nationality Act (INA) at the time of his or her admission to the United States.
 In order to make this determination, an officer must be familiar with how the term “refugee” is defined.
 See INA 207(c)(4) and 8 CFR 207.9.

 This determination standard applies solely to principal refugees and never to derivative refugees.
 Derivative refugees are not required to prove past persecution or a well-founded fear of future persecution.
 However, an officer may terminate a derivative refugee’s status if the principal’s status is terminated.

 The statute and regulations do not require the formal termination of refugee status prior to removal proceedings where the refugee has been inspected and examined for adjustment of status, has been found inadmissible, and has not been granted a waiver of inadmissibility.
 Prior to being placed in removal proceedings, the applicant may first be given an opportunity to apply for a discretionary waiver of inadmissibility grounds.

 If USCIS denies the adjustment application and/or waiver application, the applicant may also renew his or her application for adjustment or waiver of inadmissibility before an Immigration Judge (IJ).
 The applicant may also apply for asylum or any other relief from removal before an IJ.